guilhermeprokisch/see/README.md

 > [!WARNING]
 > **DISCLAIMER: This project is currently in alpha stage.
 It may contain bugs, incomplete features, or undergo significant changes.
 Use with caution and please report any issues you encounter.**

-see is a tool that functions as both a minimalistic Markdown renderer and a code viewer for the terminal.
-It provides syntax highlighting, emoji support, and image rendering capabilities, offering a visually appealing way to view both Markdown content and various code files directly in your console.
+see is a powerful file visualization tool for the terminal, offering advanced code viewing capabilities, Markdown rendering, and more.
+It provides syntax highlighting, emoji support, and image rendering capabilities, offering a visually appealing way to view various file types directly in your console.

+## Features

+- State-of-the-art code viewing capabilities with superior syntax highlighting for a wide range of programming languages, powered by tree-sitter
+- More accurate, context-aware syntax highlighting
+- Minimalistic rich Markdown rendering in the terminal
+- Emoji support :smile:
+- Image rendering (when possible)
+- Clickable links (in supported terminals)
+- Table formatting
+- Blockquote styling
+- And more coming soon!

-# Motivation
+# Motivation/History

 The primary goal of see is to create a unified tool for viewing both CLI documentation in Markdown and code files, renderable in both the terminal and web browse:rs.
 This approach aims to: